Staff Advisory Council

 The Council may call for the formation of ad hoc Staff committees to address needs that are beyond the resources or expertise of the Council.
 Such ad hoc committees may include those who are not Council members.
 The Council Co-Chairs will consult with the Dean and department lead staff to identify non-Council members who might serve.

 All college Staff are full members of the Council.
-This includes part-time, project, and temporary employees.
+This includes permanent part-time, project, and temporary employees.